rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

   :language: java
   :linenos:
   :lines: 17-
-  :emphasize-lines: 35-46
+  :emphasize-lines: 36-47

-On lines 35-46 we see another example of rosjava's asynchornous API.
+In lines 36-47 we see another example of rosjava's asynchornous API.
 When the response is received, our :javadoc:`org.ros.node.service.ServiceResponseListener` will be called with the incoming response as an argument to